minuru0408/bos-v1/README.md

 ## Gmail OAuth

+The application can send and read email once it is authorized with a Google account.
+Follow these steps:

+1. In the **Google Cloud Console**, create a project and enable the **Gmail API**.
+2. Under **Credentials**, create an **OAuth client ID** for a web application and download the JSON file containing the client secrets.
-Set the `GOOGLE_OAUTH_CLIENT_SECRETS` environment variable to the path of your Google OAuth client secrets JSON.
-The application defaults to `credentials.json` in the repository root if this variable is not provided.
+3. Set the `GOOGLE_OAUTH_CLIENT_SECRETS` environment variable to the path of this JSON file.
+If the variable is not set, the app looks for `credentials.json` in the repository root.
+4. Run the server and visit `/oauth2login` in your browser to authorize the application.
+Once authorization completes you can use `/api/email/send` to dispatch messages on behalf of the authenticated account.